uzernamex/photolabs-starter/README.md

 # react-photolabs
-The PhotoLabs project for the Web Development React course programming.
+The PhotoLabs project for the Web Development Course - Introduction to React.

 # Photolabs

-## Setup
+## Setup Instructions:

-Install dependencies with `npm install` in each respective `/frontend` and `/backend`.
+Install dependencies with `npm install` in both the `/frontend` and the `/backend`.

 ## [Frontend] Running Webpack Development Server